Background

 your interview behavior.

-of this, however, as an investment in a career so as to make the time and
+of this as an investment in a career, it can make the time and

-money seem worthwhile.
-It will take a whileanywhere from 6 months to
+expense of psychotherapy seem worthwhile.
+It will take a whileanywhere

-a year or two of weekly sessionsand it will be expensive, and there
+from six months to a year or two of weekly sessionsand it will be

-at this time, cannot see.
-Once you see them, though, then even a police
+that you, at this time, cannot see.
+Once you see them, though, then even

 |